John Navone: Quotation in The Australian

 The new pope will also be "the best antidote against the dumbing down of Catholicism," Reverend Navone said.
 "I think he is going to demand more quality and better preparation for teachers in Catholic universities."

 Reverend Navone said that the new pope was "an extremely intelligent traditionalist" and at the same time a modest man whose talents had been eclipsed by "the showman pope."
 He said that it was providential that the new pope's first trip outside Italy would be to a world youth festival in Cologne this August.
 But after that, he said the pope would probably choose to remain in the Vatican and provide doctrinal thinking for the Church rather than repeating John Paul's frenetic globetrotting.

 Reverend Navone said the conclave's decision was the most dramatic affirmation of the role of the German Church since the collapse of the Holy Roman Empire.
 For a country that has experienced "so much humiliation" in its recent history, the election would reaffirm "the German role in the Christian history of Europe," he said.

 Reverend Navone said German thought brought a profound theological tradition to the Church, but that the pope "has probably the best sense of history and culture" of all the cardinals.
 "It is a marvelous affirmation of what the German Church has to offer," he said.

 Quotation in USA Today

 "The pope is trying to keep an even-handed policy," observes Father John Navone, a Jesuit academic.
 "He is trying to defang and declaw the more extreme groups among the Muslims and elsewhere, just as he did with the Soviet Union.
 There is a method in this."

 "Overall," Navone says,"the Catholic Church has taken the role of mediator between the United States and the rest of the world.
 There's only one superpower, the United States.
 The church is trying very much to be the peacemaker."

 Navone and others suggest that the planned visit to Cuba may accelerate the pace of change in that country, just as the ties with Libya may allow the diplomatically isolated Gadhafi means to re-establish dialogue with Europe and the U.S.

-Quotation in the Spokesman-Review

-"It was at St. Michael’s here in Spokane, with its superb instructors, that I began to study philosophy and learned about what I call ‘The Life of the Mind.’"